SEO Holiday Gift Guide (Part 1)

 Fresh, Quality Page Content

 Mmm.
-Who doesn’t love the smell of fresh Page Content?
+Who doesn’t love the smell of new Page Content?

 Google loves unwrapping shiny new content on your website—doubly so if it offers user readability.
 Fresh content shows Google not only that you’re relevant but that you’re making an effort to provide its user base with an impeccable experience.